jhausserlab/HiFiAlignmentTool/README.md

 4. Repeat step 2-3 until the end
 5. Final image is saved in ome.tif in the main folder where you run the code.
 It is saved with metadata for the channel names and scale of the image
 6. Save a txt file with the marker names in the right order for the final image based on the CSV file (MARKER_CHANNEL_FILE)
+7. If  --pyramidal was called, the code will load fina_image.ome.tif and create a new compressed tiled pyramidal image.

 It is important to note that the loading of the file paths are done in the order given in the CSV file.
 The CSV file must be correct for proper running of the code!